aptos-foundation/AIPs/aips/aip-63.md

 created: <12/05/2023>
 ---

-# AIP-X - Coin to Fungible Asset Migration
+# AIP-63 - Coin to Fungible Asset Migration

 ## Summary
 [AIP-21](https://github.com/lightmark/AIPs/blob/main/aips/aip-21.md) introduced fungible asset standard aiming to replace the old coin standard to represent any fungible asset on chain, including but not limited to coin.